Trump poised to be first Republican to win Bucks County since 1988 if narrow lead holds

 Trump and Harris both devoted significant time and resources to Bucks County, knowing the margins in that county would be a key indicator of where Pennsylvania as a whole would fall.

 Trump’s campaign spent significant time in the collar counties.
 He was in Bucks County earlier than any other, holding a fundraiser in April.
-He did a photo op at a Feasterville McDonald’s in the final weeks of his election, while his running mate, Ohio Sen. JD Vance, held a rally in September and another on the eve of the election.
+He did a photo op at a McDonald’s restaurant in Feasterville in the final weeks of his election, while his running mate, Ohio Sen. JD Vance, held a rally in September and another on the eve of the election.

-Leaders of both county parties pointed to the idea that Trump could bring change as the overarching cause of Tuesday night’s results.
+Leaders of both county parties pointed to the idea that Trump could bring change as the overarching cause of Tuesday’s results.

 He argued Democrats didn’t do enough to articulate why they were the party that could help families make ends meet.

-Republicans in the county also benefited from voters that were less resistant to Republican politicians and work candidates and the county party has done over years to draw working class voters in lower Bucks County – once a Democratic stronghold – to the Republican Party.
+Republicans in the county also benefited from voters that were less resistant to Republican politicians, and from the work candidates and the county party have done over years to draw working-class voters in lower Bucks County — once a Democratic stronghold — to the Republican Party.

 “We’re the working party, the working people know we’re working for them,” Poprik said.
 “We’re not the big, bad Republican Party that just only cares about corporate.
 That’s emblazoned on the Democrats lately.”